Duda Website Pre-Launch Checklist - What's Involved

 Check the contact form and buttons

 Nothing is more frustrating than a dead button on a website.
-On top of that, this could impact your overall brand image and the message you are trying to give out to your customers.
+Additionally, this could impact your overall brand image and the message you are trying to convey to your customers.
 So, make sure to test buttons, links and contact forms before putting the website live.

 As with the contact form, you will need to set it in a way that the messages sent through reach you instantly.
-Most businesses use at least 2 email addresses for the messages to be delivered to be on the safe side.
+Most businesses use at least two email addresses to ensure messages are delivered safely.
 On the same note, double-check the accuracy of the phone number, contact names and email addresses displayed on the contact page.

 Mark the CTAs clearly

-Despite having an impressive design, it would be futile if the visitor is lost as to what they should do next.
-That’s where your call to action (CTA) button helps the visitor do what you want them to do.
-Mark them clearly and ensure they are engaging, you could be surprised with the number of responses you may receive.
+Despite having an impressive design, it would be futile if the visitor is unsure of what to do next.
+That’s where your call-to-action (CTA) button helps the visitor take the desired action.
+Mark them clearly and ensure they are engaging; you could be surprised by the number of responses you may receive.

 Similarly, you need to check if the form text colour can be easily read and made out.
 It is a common mistake to have the background and form text in the colour, which makes everything illegible.